What we're doing and how you can help

 We always look at a customer’s ability to pay and make sure that you pay what you can afford, and by asking you to contact us directly, we can talk to you to help us understand your situation.

 If you need to self-isolate and this affects your income and ability to pay for your energy, we’ll discuss this with you and come to a suitable agreement.
-This might include things like payment arrangements, spreading your bills by Direct Debit over the year or the possibility of allowing 30 days' extra breathing space for making payments.
+This might include things like payment arrangements, spreading your bills by Direct Debit over the year or the possibility of additional time to pay.

 Where you may be struggling – for example if you’re off work or on shorter hours because of coronavirus – we’ll look to agree how much you’re able to pay, taking your individual circumstances and vulnerabilities into account.